VainF/Torch-Pruning/examples/timm_models/readme.md

-# Pruning Models from Torchvision
+# Pruning Models from Timm

 ## 0. Requirements